sitrox/schemacop/README_V3.md

 schema.validate!([1, 'foo', 2, 3])  # => [1, "foo", 2, 3]
 ```

-Please note, that you cannot use multiple `add` in the same array schema, this will result in
+Please note that you cannot use multiple `add` in the same array schema, this
-an exception:
+will result in an exception:

 ```ruby
 schema = Schemacop::Schema3.new :array do